 Customized colors: black, white, silver, red, natural, blue, green, and different colors according to customer requirements

 CNC auto parts materials: Metal (aluminum, steel, stainless steel, titanium, brass, copper, zinc, magnesium, etc.), plastic (PVC, nylon, PEEK, etc.), etc

-The surface treatment capacity of auto parts: Sandblasting, laser engraving, electroplating, shot blasting, wire drawing, polishing, anodic oxidation, oxidation, electrophoresis, chromate, powder spraying, and painting
+The surface treatment capacity of auto parts: Sandblasting, laser engraving, electroplating, shot blasting, wire drawing, polishing, anodic oxidation, anodized, electrophoresis, chromate, powder spraying, and painting

 Advantages of Our CNC Machining Service